 The vast majority of dogs that are neutered have the procedure done for the sole purpose of ending fertility.
 The media bombards the public with the plight of unwanted dogs filling the animal shelters.
 The campaign to reduce the dog population is endless and the shame heaped upon the owner of an unaltered dog is enough for some people to castrate their dogs.
 An estimated 600,000 dogs are euthanized by animal shelters.
 The number of dogs entering shelters and being euthanized has steadily declined.

 Obviously, it is the owner of the female dog that will have the litter of puppies.
-If the male dog lives in a household which includes intact females, it will be difficult to keep the two from mating.
+If the male dog lives in a household that includes intact females, it will be difficult to keep the two from mating.
 A litter of good-looking purebred puppies may not be unwanted and have many good homes available.
 Mutts may have a bit more trouble finding a home in most areas of the Western World.

 The campaign to reduce the number of dogs has been, in fact, so successful that a shortage of puppies has resulted in areas like the Northeastern part of the United States.
 The price of even mutts can exceed $400 because the spay and neutering campaign has largely been a success.
 Puppies generally do find homes.
 It is when they are mature that they can become unwanted shelter dogs.